Last modified: 2020-05-18 | Approximate reading time 3 mins

 The humidity level of the room will affect the success of the installation process.
 If the room is too humid, the wood will tend to expand, which will cause swelling.
 On the other hand, if the humidity is too low, the volume of the wood will decrease.
 Therefore, before you install the new floor, check the room’s humidity level.
 It is also recommended that you remove the wood from its packaging and to let it become acclimatized with the room’s atmosphere for around 72h.

-When you install the floorboards, each one should be perpendicular to the windows, in order to dissimulate the joints.
+When you install the floorboards, each one should be perpendicular to the windows, to dissimulate the joints.
 They should also be perpendicular to the door’s threshold to ensure a harmonious transition between rooms.

 Planning to install hardwood floors?